Gnefil/Console-chess-game/README.md

 # Console-chess-game
-A simple console-based chess game
+A simple console-based chess game based on java